PvPqnda/pvpqnda.github.io/_posts/0000-00-00-security-cameras.md

 - Adds security cameras into the game!

-- Craft a security camera by dropping 1 iron ingot, 1 glass pane, and 1 redstone torch!
+- Craft security cameras by dropping any same number of iron ingots, glass panes, and redstone torches!

 - Placing a security camera on the underside of a block will face it towards you and generate a number ID linked to the camera which is what you use to view the camera!